aaronjgreenberg/timeclash/README.md

 ## About

-I'm building this application primarily as my final project for the course COMP311: Foundations of Database Systems at the Hong Kong Polytechnic University.
+I originally started building this application as my final project for the course COMP311: Foundations of Database Systems at the Hong Kong Polytechnic University.
 The assignment is to create any database application with a user interface.
 I chose to create this application after spending a frustrating two weeks trying to organize my course